 Stakeholders and policymakers will consider what can be learnt from the progress of older Deals, next steps for the implementation of the newer Deals, and best practice for developing effective proposals going forward.

 The agenda also looks at City and Growth Deals in other jurisdictions, and delegates will consider what can be learned for implementing those in Scotland in the areas of administration, governance, and delivery.

 - priorities for effective collaboration between councils and key partners on the Deals

 - how well co-operation between the UK and Scottish Governments is working, and how the Deals fit into the UK Government’s wider levelling up proposals

 - the ways in which COVID-19 has impacted the delivery of the Deals

-The seminar takes place following the first Gateway Review for the Glasgow City Region and the allocation of £250m in extra funding to aid the region’s economic recovery in the wake of the COVID-19 pandemic.
-It also comes with the signing last year of the Ayrshire Growth Deal and, most recently, the Borderlands Inclusive Growth Deal.
+The seminar takes place following the first Gateway Review for the Glasgow City Region City Deal and the allocation of £250m in extra funding to aid the region’s economic recovery from COVID-19.
+It also follows the signing of the Ayrshire Growth Deal last year and, most recently, the Borderlands Inclusive Growth Deal.

-- the state of play - key regional priorities, progress so far, and lessons learnt
+- the state of play - regional priorities, progress so far, and lessons learnt

 - developing effective proposals - governance, funding, and collaboration between Deals

 - project delivery and transparency - identifying and overcoming barriers to delivery and developing an effective accountability system